deepgenomics/GenomeKit/docs-src/interval_data.rst

     >>> exon = transcript.exons[0].interval
     >>> sub = interval_data[exon]          # genomic key lifted into DIS space

-If the genomic key is not fully contained within the DIS segment — it straddles the segment edge, lands in an intron, or lies on a mismatched chromosome or reference genome — the lift fails and :py:class:`~genome_kit.IntervalData` surfaces it as an ``IndexError`` (``"... does not contain ..."``), matching the behavior of an ``Interval``-backed :py:class:`~genome_kit.IntervalData`.
+The genomic key must be fully contained within the DIS segment, otherwise an ``IndexError`` is raised.

-Indexing a DIS-backed :py:class:`~genome_kit.IntervalData` with a :py:class:`~genome_kit.DisjointIntervalSequence` key (sharing the same coordinate space) works too and skips the lift, since the key is already in DIS coordinates.
+It is also possible to index a DIS-backed :py:class:`~genome_kit.IntervalData` with a :py:class:`~genome_kit.DisjointIntervalSequence` key, but they must share the same coordinate intervals.

 Assigning Data
 ==============